Large-Scale Web Scraping: Everything You Need to Know

 Let's get into it!

-Performing web scraping on a large scale means building an automatic process that can crawl and scrape millions of web pages.
-It also involves running several web scrapers on one or more websites simultaneously.
+Performing web scraping on a large scale means building an automatic process that can crawl and scrape millions of pages.
+It also involves running several spiders on one or more websites simultaneously.

-- The first one involves scraping thousands of web pages from a large website, such as Amazon, LinkedIn, or Transfermarkt.
+• Scraping thousands of web pages from a large website like Amazon, LinkedIn, or Transfermarkt.

 In both cases, large-scale web scraping's all about building a robust infrastructure to extract data from the web.
-This requires an advanced system, and you'll soon see what you need to build one.
+This requires an advanced system, and you'll soon see what you need to create one.

-Let's now better understand what large-scale is through a few examples.
+Let's illustrate what large-scale is with a few examples:

 Examples of Large-Scale Scraping

-Let's imagine you want to extract data from each product in an Amazon category.
+Say you want to extract data from each product in an Amazon category.
 This category includes 20,000 pages, containing 20 articles each.
 That'd mean 400,000 pages to crawl and scrape.
-Or in other words, that'd mean performing 400,000 HTTP GET requests.
+In other words, that equals 400,000 HTTP GET requests.

-Now, suppose each webpage takes 2.5 seconds to load in the browser.
+Suppose each web page takes 2.5 seconds to load in the browser.
 That'd mean spending 400,000*2.5 seconds, which is 1,000,000 seconds.
-This corresponds to more than 11 days, and it's simply the time it takes to load all the pages.
+This is the equivalent of over 11 days, and that's just the time it takes to load all the pages.
 Extracting the data from each one and saving it would take much longer.

-It isn't possible to manually extract all the data of an entire product category from Amazon.
+It isn't possible to manually retrieve all the info from an entire product category from Amazon.
 That's where a large-scale scraping system comes into play!

-So, a large-scale scraping system would allow you to achieve the same result in a few hours and without any human work.
-This may seem easy, but large-scale web scraping involves some challenges you can't avoid.
+So, a large-scale scraping system would allow you to achieve the same result in a few hours without human work.
+This may seem easy, but it involves some challenges you can't avoid.
 Let's dig deeper into them.

 Challenges in Large-Scale Scraping